Today I want to talk to you about ethical travel, and about how your presence in a place can impact it positively or negatively.

 Try to eat locally in your vacation and buy your groceries from the market.
 Don’t go for imported products that you can easily find at home.
 Do not waste food or water.
 When going to the market bring your own bags and avoid taking new plastic ones, which will end up in the bin anyway.
 Bring zero waste products with you to reduce to use of plastic on your trip.

 Support the local communities you travel to by buying crafts and handmade souvenirs, but don’t haggle too much.
 The few pennies you are saving can mean someone else’s dinner.
-Not once I have seen people haggling for the equivalent of less than 25 cents, as if it was £100!
+Not only once I have seen people haggling for the equivalent of less than 25 cents, as if it was £100!

 Do not engage in animal tourism, unless it is ethical.
 There are ethical sanctuaries where animals have been rescued from circuses, zoos or people who used them to gain money, where you can learn more about why this type of tourism is so bad by seeing the scars they left on the poor creatures.
-In some of the places you will be allowed to interact with the animals but not ride or do anything that would hurt them.
+In some of the places you will be allowed to interact with the animals but not ride, touch or do anything that would hurt them.

 How can you, as an individual, make a difference?